 Legislative Action Hub

-Welcome to the One Mom’s Battle (OMB) Legislative Hub — one of the leading resources for family court reform efforts for over a decade.
+Welcome to the One Mom’s Battle (OMB) Legislative Action Hub — one of the leading resources for family court reform efforts for over a decade.
 Here, we provide you with the tools to stay informed and get involved in the fight for change.

 We have a crisis and it's called family court.
 We firmly believe that this issue will go down in history as one of the biggest scandals of our lifetime.